z390development/z390/doc/user_guide/zCICS/zcics_app_prog_guide.md

     You cannot override the first DATAREG value, it will always be R13. i.e. if you code `DATAREG=(R6,R7)` you will get `DATAREG=(R13,R7)`.

+!!!
+Note
     There is no cross-checking for register conflicts.

 ## Assembler EXEC CICS command syntax

-There is no formal definition of an EXEC CICS command in any IBM CICS(r) Manual.
+There is no formal definition of an EXEC CICS command in any IBM Manual.

-These assembler syntaxes are currently supported.
+The following assembler syntaxes are currently supported:

 ### In-line space separated
 ```hlasm